Carndochan Castle: Description

 Built in typical Welsh style, it consisted of a D-shaped tower on its western end with smaller round or semi-round towers surrounding a small ward and square central tower.
 The apsidal tower survives up to a height of 8 ft and used a different source of lime for its coursed mortar, which may indicate that it was built at a different time than the rest of the structure.

-Two of the other towers are dry stone-built and resemble to those at Cam Fadryn and Pen y Castell.
+Two of the other towers are dry stone-built and resemble to those at Carn Fadryn and Pen y Castell.
 A preliminary 2015 excavation in the southern part of the castle revealed the entrance, a small half-round tower and a length of curtain wall.
 The excavation recovered two pieces of charcoal that radiocarbon dating yielded dates of 1170–1258 for one and 1220–1271 for the other.

 It is not known when or why Carndochan was abandoned, although unsubstantiated excavations by nineteenth-century archaeologists apparently discovered substantial amounts of ash under the ruins, suggesting the castle was either sacked or demolished (often termed slighting).
 Today, the site is protected as a scheduled monument.